Couples Trauma Therapy in Uptown Dallas

 -Sexual dysfunction or disconnection

-• There is a wide spectrum of reasons for why couples come in for therapy.
+There is a wide spectrum of reasons for why couples come in for therapy.
 For some, it’s a useful way to check in about the health of the relationship and learn skills that will help them when those harder stages of life hit.
 For others, it's to address a serious issue that feels too big to handle on their own.
 Neither is wrong and both can be beneficial.
 Research suggests that, no matter where you fall on that spectrum, all couples can benefit from a mediated space to work on the patterns in their relationship because the more insight you have into your core dynamic the more empowered you are to build healthy ways of relating.
+Our couples therapy services in Dallas help you take stock of the health of your current dynamic and explore options for growth no matter what stage your connection is in or what issue you are facing.

-• Couples therapy (including couples sex therapy) is typically a long-term process and there are no quick fixes because growth happens as you implement the tools, skills, and awareness that you learn in session in everyday life.
-The majority of my clients notice a significant shift in their dynamic within six to eight session and we work collaboratively at the front end to set practical, measurable goals.
-I take a direct approach with my couples to give them feedback to implement and homework between appointments.
+Couples therapy (including couples sex therapy) is typically a long-term process and there are no quick fixes because growth happens as you implement the tools, skills, and awareness that you learn in session in everyday life.
+The majority of my clients notice a significant shift in their dynamic within eight to twelve sessions and we work collaboratively at the front end to set practical, measurable goals.
+I take a direct and attachment based approach with my couples to give them feedback to implement and homework between appointments.
 My goal is to facilitate new, reparative experiences between you both in session (we do a lot of practicing together!), but you are ultimately the one in charge of your progress.

-• Not at all!
+Not at all!
 We can do the same type and quality of work virtually as we can in-person, it just depends on your preferences and which format you think allows you to open up better.
+Couples therapy in Dallas is available in-person in Uptown and via telehealth to any Texas resident and hybrid options are available if you want a mix of both.

-Couples Therapy in Uptown Dallas and TX Online
+Couples Trauma Therapy in Uptown Dallas and TX Online

 Couples Counseling Services in Uptown Dallas